PuerkitoBio/gocrawl/README.md

 *    **End** : `End(reason EndReason)`.
 Called when the crawling ends, with an [`EndReason`][er] flag as argument.

 *    **Error** : `Error(err *CrawlError)`.
 Called when an error occurs.
 Errors do **not** stop the crawling execution.
 A [`CrawlError`][ce] instance is passed as argument.
 This specialized error implementation includes - among other interesting fields - a `Kind` field that indicates the step where the error occurred.

+*    **Log** : `Log(logFlags LogFlags, msgLevel LogFlags, msg string)`.
+The logging function.
+By default, prints to the standard error (Stderr), and outputs only the messages with a level included in the `LogFlags` option.
+If a custom `Log()` method is implemented, it is up to you to validate if the message should be considered, based on the level of verbosity requested (i.e. `if logFlags&msgLevel == msgLevel ...`), since the method always gets called for all messages.

 *    **ComputeDelay** : `ComputeDelay(host string, di *DelayInfo, lastFetch *FetchInfo) time.Duration`.
 Called by a worker before requesting a URL.
 Arguments are the host's name, the crawl delay information (delays from the Options struct, from the robots.txt, and the last used delay), and the last fetch information, so that it is possible to adapt to the current responsiveness of the host.
 It returns the delay to use.